webcomics/dosage/doc/web/content/comics/SmackJeeves_AgeoftheGray_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
-<th>Description</th><td><textarea name="description" cols="40" rows="3">It seems the rapture has finally come- although it's a little different than expected.
-Heaven and Hell have come out of hiding and collapsed into the earth- making it one place.
-With them have come the demons of Hell and the angels of Heaven.
-If they're here, then who's to say God and the Devil haven't arrived on Earth as well?
-A race starts to find either one, a race to the end of the world, and caught in the middle of it are a couple of dumb kids.
-Featuring a cast of familiar names such as Lucifer, Lilith, Metatron, and a lot more.
-Rated Mature for drug use.</textarea></td>
+<th>Description</th><td><textarea name="description" cols="40" rows="3">When the unseen war between heaven and hell finds itself bound to the plane of humans, several kids discover themselves caught in the middle.
+The almighty angels of heaven and the wicked demons of hell battle for their kingdoms, a revolution that could mean the end of humanity, and when god and the devil decide to take it into their own hands, only chaos can follow.
+Featuring a cast of familiar names such as Lucifer, Michael, Metatron, Lilith, and many more.
+Rated Mature for drug use.
+Updates every Sunday night.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://ageofthegray.smackjeeves.com/comics/" size="40"/></td>